dgatf/msrc/README.md

 - Analog sensors: voltage, temperature, current, air speed

 All sensors are optional.
 Make the circuit with the desired sensors and enable them in the configuration, with a lua script if using smartport or in config.h for the rest of Rx protocols

+(1) HW V5 = HW FlyFun.
+If ESC doesn't arm, in config.h enable ESC_INIT_DELAY or connect arduino after the ESC is armed

 ## 1. Boards